 Self-control has never been my strong suit.

 Ever since then, I’ve always thought of buttermints as a springtime candy.
 I’m sure the bright, festive colors help with that, too – they look so festive sitting in a small bowl and surrounded by newfound greenery.
 But buttermints are also a bit of an elusive candy, as I typically only found them during select holiday sales or in the Cracker Barrel gift shop.

-And I might even share a few with The Boyfriend.
+And I might even share a few with The Husband.

 Easy Homemade Buttermints

-- Using a stand mixer (or a hand mixer + large bowl) beat chilled & diced butter on low until smooth.
+- Using a stand mixer (or hand mixer + large bowl), whip chilled & diced butter on low until smooth.
 Gradually add powdered sugar, 1 cup at a time, blending inbetween.
 Increase speed to medium-high and mix until sugar and butter are thoroughly combined.
 Consistency should be like grated parmesan cheese.
 Tip: If powdered sugar shoots out of bowl while mixing, drape and loosely hold a paper towel over the exposed area of the bowl.

-- Add milk and pepperment oil, then beat until smooth.
+Add milk and peppermint oil to bowl, then beat until smooth.
 Consistency should now be like thick frosting, but not too sticky.

 - If adding food coloring, divide the buttermint dough into as many bowls as colors you plan to use.
 Add food coloring (typically just 1-2 drops is sufficient) and knead it in with your hands.
 As you work through the next steps, cover any exposed dough with plastic wrap to keep it from drying out too fast.

 - Using a pizza cutter or sharp knife, begin cutting pieces off the dough log that are roughly 1/2 inch in length.
-When candy has been cut, set in a single layer on a flat surface (such as a plate or baking sheet).
-Tip: To help increase drying time, place the candy on a couple layers of paper towels.
+When candy has been cut, set in a single layer on prepared baking sheet.